ffd8/P5LIVE/README.md

 Stops compiler, loads a new sketch and opens inspector to fix issue and save.
 - Add `#new` to URL and press `ENTER`.
 Loads a new sketch.
-- If the browser has completely hung, (rare [old] issue between MBP/Chrome/libraries)
+- If the browser has completely hung, (rare [old ~2020] issue between MBP/Chrome/libraries)
 `sudo killall coreaudiod` (first take off headphones + turndown stereo!)

 *Incase you need a loop to run more than 10000 times ||  1 second,
-add `// noprotect` anywhere in your code.
+add `// noprotect` anywhere in your code to override 'loopBreaker'.
-(except during COCODING sessions to protect peers)*
+(not possible during COCODING sessions to protect peers)*

 ### EXTRA FUNCTIONS
 Additional custom functions are available in P5LIVE sketches:

 - `ease(inValue, outVariable, easeValue)`  smooth values.
 - `println(foo)` Compatibility with Processing.
-- `windowResize()` is set by default to keep your sketch fullscreen.
+- `windowResize()` keeps your sketch fullscreen by default.
 To disable, add `windowResized = null;` in the setup() or overwrite with custom function.
+- `p5live.code` returns string of current code editor for meta usage.

 ## COCODING